Gerard Wilk: Career

-From 1970 he stayed abroad, unable to return for years because of passport problems.
-Until 1981 he performed in the Maurice Béjart's Ballet of the 20th Century in Brussels.
-In 1981 he decided to end his stage career.
+From 1970, he stayed abroad, unable to return for years because of passport problems.
+Until 1981, he performed in the Maurice Béjart's Ballet of the 20th Century in Brussels.
+In 1981, he decided to end his stage career.
 He moved to Paris and started teaching there in 1989.
 He also taught dance in Munich, Berlin, Florence and Monte Carlo.
-Once a year he came to train dancers at the Warsaw's Grand Theatre, where in the fall of 1994 he staged Massenet's opera Werther.
-In 1995 he appeared as the title character in the documentary film Gerard Wilk - kilka razy zaczynałem od zera (Gerard Wilk - I started from scratch several times), directed by Bogdan Łoszewski.
+Once a year, he came to train dancers at the Warsaw's Grand Theatre, where he staged Massenet's opera Werther in the fall of 1994.
+In 1995, he appeared as the title character in the documentary film Gerard Wilk - kilka razy zaczynałem od zera (Gerard Wilk - I started from scratch several times), directed by Bogdan Łoszewski.

 Private life

 In the 60s, Wilk briefly dated Spanish theatre scenographer Fabià Puigserver, then living in Poland.
 Two men remained lifelong friends until Puigserver's death.
 From August 1968, he shortly dated then 23 year old actor Marek Barbasiewicz, for several months.
 His longtime partner was the painter Jean-Jacques Le Corre.